miikaok/atlas/README.md

 # m365-atlas

-CLI tool for backing up Microsoft 365 mailboxes to S3-compatible object storage with per-tenant encryption, content-addressed deduplication, and delta sync.
+An open-source CLI backup engine for Microsoft 365 mailboxes, designed with per-tenant encryption, content-addressed storage, and efficient delta synchronization for scalable, secure backups.

 ## Highlights